 Property taxes have been used to fund government functions for millennia.
 These government functions can include local and community services, schools, infrastructure and other projects.
 The price of property taxes can vary from location to location, but it’s generally based on the property’s value.
 Because all homeowners pay property taxes, it’s important for prospective and new homeowners to understand what property taxes are, how they’re calculated and more.

 These services are what attract some home buyers to desire one particular neighborhood over another.
-For example, good school districts and low crime rates are two of the many neighborhood amenities that can attract prospective homeowners to a particular neighborhood.
+For example, good school districts and safe neighborhoods are two of the many neighborhood amenities that can attract prospective homeowners to a particular neighborhood.
 But because homeowners in certain neighborhoods can enjoy these services, it’s only fair that the services are all funded by the taxes paid by current homeowners.

 If you’re a potential home buyer who’s comparing different neighborhoods with different services offered to community members, make sure to take a hard look at your budget and consider how those property taxes will affect it.
 This might mean you’ll have to pick and choose what communal benefits are best for you and your family.